dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-bellis-dnsext-multi-qtypes.md

 name to exist and another to not exist, resulting in an inconsistent response code.

+* {{!RFC1035}} says that QDCOUNT is "usually 1" but the only documented exceptions relate to the IQuery OpCode which was obsoleted in {{?RFC3425}}.
+Other text in {{!RFC1035}} strongly implies a singular question.

 * The idea that only a single question is allowed is sufficiently entrenched that many DNS servers will simply return an error (or fail to response at all) if they receive a query with a question count (QDCOUNT) of more than one.

-To resolve both of these issues, this document constraints the problem to those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS {{!RFC6891}}) that contains an additional list of QTYPE values that the client wishes to receive in addition to that in the primary question.
+To mitigate these issues, this document constrains the problem to those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS {{!RFC6891}}) that contains an additional list of QTYPE values that the client wishes to receive in addition to the single QTYPE appearing in the question section.

 TODO: why not "ANY" ?